VoIlAlex/VoIlAlex/README.md

 # Ilya | VoIlAlex

 Hi there, I'm Ilya (a.k.a.
 VoIlAlex).
-I'm Python developer with 2+ years of experience.
+Python developer.

 ## Technologies